campossalex/vvp3-quickstart/README.md

 ## Infrastructure
 Spin up a m5.4xlarge ec2 instance.
 This instance has 16 cores and 64 Gb memory.
 If you need more resources to run Flink jobs, use a m5.8xlarge (32 cores / 128 Gb memory).
+Any Amazong Linux 2023 AMI should be fine to run this quickstart.

 ## Minikube, Minio, Mysql and VVP 3.1.0 installation process